 - 2 tbs Dijon mustard I used El Diablo Steakhouse

-- 1/2 cup chopped walnuts
+- ½ cup walnuts chopped

-- few fresh thyme sprigs
+- thyme fresh sprigs are best

-- 2 medium shallots sliced
+- 2 shallots sliced and chopped to mince

-- 1 1/2 cup cherry tomatoes sliced in half
+- 1 ½ cup cherry tomatoes sliced in half

-- 4 teas olive oil
+- 4 tsp olive oil

 - Preheat the grill to medium high.

 - Pat the beef dry and season with salt and pepper.
 Rub with mustard and sprinkle the walnuts on top (don't worry about being pretty some will fall off while grilling).